MPAGS-CPP-2020/mpags-day-2-Anjaaaa/src/README.md

 - Digits are translated to their English equivalent words (e.g. '0' -> "ZERO")
 - All other characters (punctuation) are discarded

-The results of this transliteration are output after CTRL-D.
+The results of this transliteration are encrypted or decrypted (depending on whether `--encrypt` or `--decrypt` is called (default is encrypt) and output to the output file.
+The caesar-cipher key can be set via `--key`.

 # Source Code Layout